manuelbarbas/primodium/packages/examples/building-upgrade-bounty/README-INTERNAL.md

 Open the client at `localhost:3000/game`.
 Use Alice's key to connect to the game: `0x59c6995e998f97a5a0044966f0945389dc9e86dae88c7a8412f4603b6b78690d`

 Using the client as Alice, construct 3 Iron Mines on the top right plots.

+For faster, easier testing, use the `setWorldSpeed` cheatcode in the dev client to hasten the rate of production for all mines.

 ### World Extension